Navigation: Examples and Tutorials >

 could just as easily have been written as follows, with the template omitted:

 The two snippets above are functionally identical.
 The Using: base statement in the first snippet instructs the script parser to copy all the elements from the base template and insert them in the sector_etfs strategy.
-(I am in the habit of using "Template: base" for strategy elements such as Commission and Slippage that are usually the same in any strategy I'm testing.)
+The idea behind this is to use "Template: base" for strategy elements such as Commission and Slippage that are often the same for every strategy.

 In this script example, the benchmark is used to simply generate an equity curve for the SPY ETF in a buy-and-hold simulation, to make it easy to visually compare the strategy's equity curve to this common benchmark: